-(c) Wavecom Restructuring
+(d) Wavecom restructuring

 In October 2008, prior to our acquisition of Wavecom, Wavecom announced a cost savings program and a proposed reorganization.
 The first portion of this plan, related to its operations in the United States, began in late 2008.
-In the first quarter of 2009, \$104 of restructuring charges was recognized.
 In the second quarter of 2009, the staff reduction program in France related to this reorganization was implemented.
-A total of 77 positions in France were impacted, with three of these positions remaining to be phased out by the third quarter of 2010.
-The remaining liability related to the workforce reduction is expected to be substantially paid by the third quarter of 2010.
-The current and long-term portions of the facilities restructuring of \$2,315 and \$912, respectively, are expected to be substantially paid by July 2011.
+A total of 77 positions in France were impacted, all of which were phased out by September 2010.
+In the third quarter of 2009, the restructuring charge of \$4,504 primarily related to the exit of a portion of our building in France and excluded the impairment of leasehold improvements of \$152 recorded in amortization.
+The remaining liability related to the workforce reduction has been substantially paid.
+The Wavecom facilities restructuring liability is nil as at September 30, 2010.

-In the first quarter of 2010, additional employees were terminated resulting in restructuring charges of \$1,390.
-The liability related to this workforce reduction was paid in the first quarter of 2010.
+In the three and nine months ended September 30, 2010, additional employees were terminated resulting in restructuring charges of \$104 and \$2,728, respectively, including \$66 of accelerated stock based compensation.
+The remaining liability related to employee termination costs is expected to be substantially paid by the end of the fourth quarter of 2010.

-(d) Prior Period Restructuring
+(e) Prior period restructuring